-Art Education 4000: Pedagogies of Critical Multiculturalism in Teaching Visual Culture (3 hrs.)
+Art Education 4000: Critical Pedagogies in Art Education (3 hrs.)

 • This course explores the interrelationship of social and cultural issues, visual culture, philosophies of teaching, and the construction of democratic spaces of learning.
 Students build upon their prior experiences with, and explore new ways to think about, artworks and other forms of visual culture in and as curricula.
 Through a simultaneous exploration of contemporary and historical visual culture (including art and popular culture), and educational and critical theory, this course emphasizes not only questions related to content in the art classroom, but also how social and cultural issues inform the construction of diverse teaching practices.